 - Purity: 58.3% (14k = 14/24, or 0.583)

 - Calculation: 22 x 0.583 x 51.447 = 659.859

 The calculation provides us with a melt value of $659.86 for this piece.

 The two things you need to do to maximize your returns are to monitor the gold market and to shop around as much as possible.
-By monitoring the market, you can better gauge when gold is selling high in order to increase your chances of getting the best possible price.
+By monitoring the market, you can better gauge when gold is selling high to increase your chances of getting the best possible price.
 By shopping around and speaking knowledgeably about your gold and current prices, it's less likely that someone will try to take advantage of you with a lowball offer.